kerhalkarsid/kerhalkarsid.github.io/_pages/talks.md

 - *Lateral Gradients in Diurnal Warm Layers in the Bay of Bengal*, **Seminar, Indian Institute of Tropical Meteorology**, Pune, India, July 2023.
 - *Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **Seminar, Monsoon Meeting, Woods Hole Oceanographic Institution**, Woods Hole, USA, November 2021.
 - *Diurnal Warm Layers in the Bay of Bengal during Monsoon 2019*, **Seminar, Geophysical Flows Lab, IIT Madras**, Chennai, India, October 2021.
-- *On the Diurnal Warm Layers in the Bay of Bengal*, **PhD proposal defense, SMAST, University of Massachusetts, Dartmouth**, New Bedford, USA, August 2021.
 - *Monsoons in the Bay of Bengal and Ocean Spring Blooms*, **Seminar, Mechanical Engineering department, University of Massachusetts, Dartmouth**, North Dartmouth, USA, February 2021 (co-presented with [Iury Simoes-Sousa](https://iuryt.github.io/)).

 ## Conference Talks